Eastern Air Lines Flight 401: Reported ghost sightings

-During the following months and years, stories began circulating that employees of Eastern Air Lines, and numerous passengers, had reported sightings of the dead crew members, captain Robert Loft and second officer (flight engineer) Donald Repo, sitting aboard other L-1011s (including, in particular, N318EA).

-These stories speculated that parts of the crashed aircraft were salvaged after the investigation and refitted into other L-1011s.
+In the months and years following the crash, stories began circulating that numerous employees and passengers of Eastern had reported sightings of deceased crew members Loft and Repo sitting aboard other L-1011s, in particular, N318EA.
+These stories speculated that the sightings were connected to the fact that parts of the crashed aircraft were salvaged after the investigation and refitted into other L-1011s.
 The reported hauntings were said to be seen only on the planes that used the spare parts.
-Gossip regarding the sighting of the spirits of Don Repo and Bob Loft spread throughout Eastern Air Lines to the extent that Eastern's management warned employees that they could be dismissed if caught spreading ghost stories.

-While Eastern Air Lines publicly denied their planes were haunted, they reportedly removed all the salvaged parts from their L-1011 fleet.
+Gossip regarding the sightings spread throughout the airline to the extent that Eastern's management warned employees that they could be dismissed if caught spreading ghost stories; Borman, Eastern's CEO, dismissed the ghost stories as "garbage".
+While Eastern publicly denied their planes were haunted, they reportedly removed all the salvaged parts from their L-1011 fleet.
 Over time, the reporting of ghost sightings stopped.
 An original floor board from Flight 401 remains in the archives at History Miami in South Florida.
-Pieces of Flight 401's wreckage can also be found in Ed and Lorraine Warren's Occult Museum in Monroe, Connecticut.
+Pieces of the plane's wreckage can also be found in Ed and Lorraine Warren's Occult Museum in Monroe, Connecticut.

 The story of the crash and its aftermath were documented in John G. Fuller's 1976 book The Ghost of Flight 401.
 Fuller recounts stories of paranormal events aboard other Eastern aircraft and the belief that these were caused by equipment salvaged from the wreckage of Flight 401.
-A television movie, also titled The Ghost of Flight 401, broadcast by NBC during February 1978.
-Based on Fuller's book, it emphasized the ghost sightings.
-On his 1979 album Three Hearts, musician Bob Welch also recorded a song titled "The Ghost of Flight 401".

-Eastern Air Lines CEO (and former Apollo astronaut) Frank Borman termed the ghost stories about the crash "garbage".
-Eastern considered suing for libel, based on assertions of a cover-up by Eastern executives, but Borman opted not to, feeling a lawsuit would merely provide more publicity for the book.
-Loft's widow and children did sue Fuller, for infringement of Loft's right of publicity, for invasion of privacy, and for intentional infliction of emotional distress, but the lawsuit was dismissed and the dismissal upheld by the Florida Fourth District Court of Appeal.
+A television movie adapted from Fuller's book, also titled The Ghost of Flight 401 and emphasizing the ghost sightings, was broadcast by NBC in February 1978.
+Eastern considered suing Fuller for libel, based on the author's assertions of a cover-up by Eastern executives, but Borman opted not to, feeling a lawsuit would merely provide more publicity for Fuller's book.
+Loft's widow and children did sue Fuller – for infringement of Loft's right of publicity, for invasion of privacy and for intentional infliction of emotional distress – but the lawsuit was dismissed and the dismissal upheld by the Florida Fourth District Court of Appeal.

 According to Robert J. Serling's 1980 book From the Captain to the Colonel: An Informal History of Eastern Airlines, the claim that wreckage from Flight 401 was installed and later removed from other Eastern aircraft was false, and no Eastern employees had ever claimed to have seen or believed in the alleged ghost sightings.
-Skeptic Brian Dunning claims that the origin for the ghost sightings was a joke made by an Eastern Air Lines captain after an emergency landing in which he quipped that he "thought [Don] Repo's ghost was on the plane."
+Skeptic Brian Dunning claims that the origin for the ghost sightings may have been a joke made by an Eastern captain after an emergency landing in which he quipped that he "thought [Don] Repo's ghost was on the plane".

+Memorial

+On December 29, 2012, a memorial was dedicated to the victims.